poshsvn/poshsvn/docs/Invoke-SvnList.md

 ```

 ## DESCRIPTION
-List each TARGET file and the contents of each TARGET directory as they exist in the repository.
+List each Target file and the contents of each TARGET directory as they exist in the repository.
 Target can be Url or Path.

 ## EXAMPLES